Khloe Kardashian Slays In Tiny Bikini While Playing In The Sand With Daughter True

 Khloe Kardashian is slaying all of her bikini looks while vacationing with her sister, Kim Kardashian, and family friend Lala Anthony.

-On Monday, Khloe Kardashian took to her Instagram story to share a brand new photo of herself sporting a skimpy bikini as she played with her daughter, True Thompson.
+On Monday, Khloe took to her Instagram Story to share a brand new photo of herself sporting a skimpy bikini as she played with her daughter, True Thompson.

-In the snapshot, the Keeping Up with the Kardashians star donned a tiny, light blue bikini.
-Khloe’s swimwear boasted a classic triangle top, which flaunted her toned arms, ample cleavage, flat tummy, and impressive, rock hard abs.
-Kardashian’s skimpy bottoms also left little to the imagination and showcased her long, lean legs.
+In the snapshot, the Keeping Up with the Kardashians star donned a tiny light blue bikini.
+Khloe’s swimwear boasted a classic triangle top, which flaunted her toned arms, ample cleavage, flat tummy, and impressive rock hard abs.
+Khloe’s skimpy bottoms also left little to the imagination and showcased her long, lean legs.

 The single mom accessorized her beach look by sporting a pair of large hoop earrings, a gold chain around her neck, and a sunhat, which kept her long, blonde hair hidden.